IoannisIn/NAO/README.md

 # NAO
 NAO projects

-In this project NAO perform some gymnastic movements (rolling of the hips).
+In this project NAO performs some gymnastic movements (rolling of the hips).
 NAO is confugured to talk in Greek language.

 Tools used in this project are Python and Choregraphe 2.8.6.23